trilioData/triliovault-cfg-scripts/Datamover_Api_Install_Guide.rst

 **1. Pre-requisites**

-  <<< i)You should have launched at-least one TrilioVault VM and this VM should have l3 connectivity with
-  OpenStack compute, controller and horizon nodes.
-  Get IP address of TrilioVault VM.
-For example, we assume it's 192.168.14.56. >>>

-  ii) Make sure that your horizon nodes have connectivity to the Internet.
+  i) Make sure that your datamover api nodes(planned) have connectivity to the Internet.
   This is required because our yum, apt package repos are on cloud.

 **2. Setup Trilio package repository**